Stepparent Adoption Massachusetts: Process, Forms, and What to Expect

 "Best interests" involves 14 specific factors Massachusetts courts must evaluate, including the bond the child has formed with the stepparent, the parent's history of contact and support, and the psychological impact of either outcome on the child.

-Contested stepparent adoptions require an attorney.
-Costs vary significantly based on how contested the proceeding becomes and whether expert witnesses are necessary, but families should expect $5,000 to $15,000 or more in legal fees for a contested matter.
+Contested stepparent adoptions require legal advice.
+Costs vary significantly based on how contested the proceeding becomes and whether expert witnesses are necessary; obtain a case-specific quote.

 LGBTQ+ Stepparent and Second-Parent Adoption

 Massachusetts has strong protections for LGBTQ+ families.
-Since the 2025 Massachusetts Parentage Act (effective January 1, 2025), non-biological parents in same-sex relationships who have a child through assisted reproduction may have parentage established through a "confirmatory adoption" — a streamlined process that bypasses many standard home study requirements.
+Since the 2025 Massachusetts Parentage Act (effective January 1, 2025), non-biological parents in same-sex relationships who have a child through assisted reproduction may have parentage established through a "confirmatory adoption" that may bypass many standard home-study requirements.
+The applicable requirements depend on the case.

 If you are in a same-sex relationship and your partner is the biological parent of a child conceived during your relationship, consult an adoption attorney familiar with the MPA before filing a standard stepparent petition.
 The confirmatory adoption path may be faster, less expensive, and less procedurally complex.